LoqmanSamani/tech-bio/pres.md

 **Null Hypotheses (H0):**

-* There is no significant difference in height differences between age groups.
+* There is no significant difference in height and weight differences between **age groups**.

-* There is no significant difference in height differences between genders.
+* There is no significant difference in height and weight differences between **genders**.

-* There is no significant interaction effect between age and gender on height differences.
+* There is no significant interaction effect between **age and gender** on height and weight differences.
-* Repeat the same for weight differences.

 **Alternative Hypotheses (H1):**

-* There is a significant difference in height differences between age groups.
+* There is a significant difference in height and weight differences between age groups.

-* There is a significant difference in height differences between genders.
+* There is a significant difference in height and weight differences between genders.

-* There is a significant interaction effect between age and gender on height differences.
+* There is a significant interaction effect between age and gender on height and weight differences.
-* Repeat the same for weight differences.